sonv/Vevoicoinguon/7.typ

 They ordered their men to find a way to assassinate him.

 But every day,
-“old Minh” still walked calmly to the Bureau to work.
+“old Minh” still walked calmly to Nha Liêm phóng to work.

 He enjoyed traditional opera (tuồng).
 Despite threats from the Quốc Dân Đảng,